dapphub/chronobank-review/review.md

 ### Call safety checks a little too verbose

-Being explicit is fine, but making these 3 notes (and no others) for every type of external call adds more of an illusion of safety than anything else.
+Being explicit is fine, but making these 3 notes (and no others) for every type of external call adds more noise than clarity.

 Token Wrapper Concept
 ---